tardate/LittleArduinoProjects/README.md

-# 160 Little Arduino Projects
+# 161 Little Arduino Projects
-> Latest addition:sparkles: [LM324/SplitterBuffer](./Electronics101/LM324/SplitterBuffer) - demonstrate load-independance of an LM324 buffer and signal splitter
+> Latest addition:sparkles: [ML741/NonInvertingAmplifier](./Electronics101/ML741/NonInvertingAmplifier) - test a non-inverting amplifier circuit using the ML741 discrete component opamp

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds like